code-monad/shadow-lock/contracts/shadow-lock/README.md

 Limitation rules are described as below:

-- The delegated cell must be present in inputs together while unlocking a `Shadow Lock`
+- The delegated cell must be present in inputs together while unlocking a `Delegate Lock`
-- If `self destroy` mode flag it set to be true, then the Cell using shadow lock must be destroyed while unlock
+- If `self destroy` mode flag it set to be true, then the Cell using Delegate lock must be destroyed while unlock